+In Bahia, the student-centered methodology is tailored to fit your skills and needs.
 Whether you’re a beginner or more advanced speaker of Portuguese, a range of courses emphasize grammar applied through oral production, reading, writing, and listening comprehension activities.
 A special section of beginner-level Portuguese for Spanish speakers is also offered for students who are fluent, or near-fluent, in Spanish and have had no previous Portuguese instruction.

 There’s no better way to immerse yourself in Brazilian culture than by living with a local family.
 In Bahia, you’ll spend orientation with your fellow students before going to stay with locals for the remainder of the program.

 Explore your new home through cultural and educational activities.
 Go on a walking tour of Pelourinho, the UNESCO World Heritage site located in the historic city center.
 Travel to the small coastal town of Praia do Forte to visit Castelo Garcia D’Àvila, which dates back to 1552.
 Plus, you’ll gather at the Museum of Modern Art with CIEE staff and your host families for a live jam session by local musicians.